-The master's program in art history and museum studies, offered by the Department of Art and Art History, gives students advanced qualifications in art history and a broad introduction to museum work.
+The master's program in Art History and Museum Studies gives students advanced qualifications in art history and a broad introduction to museum work.
 The program is offered for those hoping to work in art collection-related fields.

 Students take courses in art history and museum studies simultaneously.
 Graduates of this program typically pursue careers as curators, collections managers, educators or administrators in museums and galleries.

 Demonstrate an understanding of key debates, concepts, and methods in Art History.

 Advance their skills in visual literacy and analysis of artworks.

 Gain familiarity with a broad temporal and geographic scope of art across media.

 Demonstrate the ability to contextualize the cultural and historical significance of a broad range of artworks.

 Develop and carry out original research in at least one subfield, using primary sources.

 Refine their public presentation skills.

 Produce publishable or near-publishable written work and understand field-specific publishing standards.